Garden offers now on

 Planning & preparation

-• Lay out protective sheets to cover the floor and any nearby furniture
+• You’ll also want to lay out protective sheets to cover the floor and any nearby furniture.

-• Some plaster products shouldn’t be applied to a depth of more the 12mm in one go.
-If this is the case, you may need to make two or more applications
+• Some plaster products shouldn't be applied to a depth of more than 12mm in one go.
+If this is the case, you might need to make two or more applications.

-• Most plasterboard comes in either 9.5mm or 12.5mm thickness, so try to replace like-for-like when making repairs
+• Most plasterboard comes in either 9.5mm or 12.5mm thickness.
+Try to replace like-for-like when making repairs.

-• Have a bucket of water to hand when working so you can clean your trowel as you need to; this will help to avoid lumps and unnecessary work
+• Keep a bucket of water to hand when working so you can clean your trowel as you need to.
+This will help you avoid lumps and unnecessary work.

 Staying safe